wtsi-hgi/python-hgijson/README.md

 ## Features
-* Ability to create serializers and deserializers for complex class-based models using a mapping schema.
+* Ability to create serializers and deserializers for complex class-based models using a mapping schema defined in Python.
-* Works seamlessly with Python's in-built `json.dumps` and `json.loads` serialization methods - does not require the use of exotic "convert_to_json"/"convert_from_json" methods.
+* Works seamlessly with Python's in-built `json.dumps` and `json.loads` serialization methods - does not require the use of exotic `convert_to_json`/`convert_from_json` methods.
-* Python models are not be coupled to the serialization process - models do not have to inherit from a particular superclass or implement an interface with a "to_json" (or similar) method.
+* Python models are not be coupled to the serialization process - models do not have to inherit from a particular superclass or implement an interface with a `to_json` (or similar) method.
 * JSON representations produced are not coupled to the Python model - an arbitrary mapping between the JSON and the model can be defined.
 * Simple to define serialization of subclasses, based on how superclasses are serialized.